ansys/pyadditive/doc/source/getting_started/index.rst

 you can start the additive service locally using ``docker`` with:

 .. warning::
-   In order to authenticate to ghcr.io, you will need to have your GitHub user account added to the PyAnsys organization.
-See note above.
+   In order to authenticate to ghcr.io, you need to have your GitHub user account added to the PyAnsys organization.
+See preceding note.

 .. code:: bash